 OperationParker is an interface offered by SPI for the objects, such as Lock and Semaphore, to be used when a thread needs to wait for a lock to be released.
+You can see the OperationParker source code here.

 OperationParker keeps a list of waiters.
 For each notify operation: